-Council Tax information for landlords
+Council tax information for landlords

-Under Council Tax regulations, where a property is not anyone’s main residence, it is the owner of the property who becomes responsible for Council Tax.
-For the purposes of Council Tax, the Local Government Finance Act 1992 defines the meaning of ‘owner’ as:
+Under Council Tax regulations, where a property is not anyone's main residence, it is the owner of the property who becomes responsible for Council Tax.

-b) That at least part of the dwelling (or as the case may be the part concerned) is not subject to a material interest inferior to their interest.
+b) that at least part of the dwelling (or as the case may be the part concerned) is not subject to a material interest inferior to their interest.

 What happens if a tenant moves out before the end of their tenancy agreement?